Gendo90/VC-Funding-Map-Github/README.md

 The data was primarily sourced from [Kaggle.com](https://www.kaggle.com/) as a replication of [Crunchbase](https://www.crunchbase.com/) data from the years prior to 2015.
 This data was supplemented by geocoding location data using the [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/start).
 More details about the data are relayed in the following section.

-This web application is available [here](https://frozen-dawn-61622.herokuapp.com/), hosted on Heroku as a data dashboard.
+This web application is available [here](https://gendo90.github.io/VC-Funding-Map-Github/), hosted on GitHub Pages as a data dashboard.
 Enjoy!

 ## Data Sources & Cleaning